ComposableFi/composable/rfcs/0013-development-process-and-project-items.md

 CU creation can be dicussed.
 If dicussion is long and inteream, task to align/decide should be created.

+Task created by single person and not tagging any other people should not exists.
+Consider that to be `at least 1 reviewer` rule for task.

 Non of tasks could created or watched by single person.
 If task was created you should make watch or tag with explanation people who should be aware of its existence and progress.

 If task was created as result of communiction in GH or Slack, refere GH item or Slack dicussion (or people from diucssion) in CU item.